Soergel bimodules for universal Coxeter groups: Introduction

 \begin{question} Given a crystallographic Coxeter group $W$ and a prime $p$, for which $w \in W$ does there exist a $y \le w$ such that the $p$-KL polynomial $h^p_{y,w} \in \ZM[v,v^{-1}]$ disagrees with the ordinary KL polynomial $h_{y,w}$? \end{question}

 For example, recent work of Williamson \cite{WilCounterexample} has found an infinite family of such quadruples $(W,p,w,y)$ in type $A$, refuting a well-known conjecture about Lusztig's character formula.
-Answering this question for Weyl groups and affine Weyl groups would have significant import for modular representation theory.
+Answering this question for Weyl groups and affine Weyl groups would have significant import for modular representation theory (see \cite{Soe4}).

+In order to make sense of the $p$-KL polynomial as encoding multiplicities, we must specify in which category we work.
+The name $p$-KL polynomial originally referred to multiplicities in the category of \emph{parity sheaves} \cite{JMW}.
+Ultimately, we will use the diagrammatic category $\DC$ defined by the first author and Williamson in \cite{EWGR4SB}, though there are connections between $\DC$, parity sheaves, and the category of Soergel bimodules $\BC$ introduced by Soergel \cite{Soe5}.
+We shall motivate these connections in the introduction, and work in \S\ref{sec:universal} entirely with $\DC$.

-Below, we reformulate this question in a language suited to general Coxeter groups.
-In this paper, we provide an answer for the baby case of universal Coxeter groups.
-The answer for the other baby case, dihedral groups, can be easily extrapolated from the first author's work \cite{EDihedral}.
+Question \ref{q1} then becomes a question about how ``big" the indecomposable objects in $\DC$ are.
+For the baby case of universal Coxeter groups, we construct the indecomposable objects explicitly in the generic case, as the images of certain idempotents (already a new result in characteristic zero).
+By identifying the denominators in these idempotents, we determine which finite characteristics will deviate from the generic behavior, thus answering Question \ref{q1}.
+Similar results for the other baby case, dihedral groups, can be easily extrapolated from the first author's work \cite{EDihedral}.
 This is a small step along a very long and difficult road.